I love to see people succeed!!!!

 Being part of the success of others really excites me.
 I’m willing to work hard to help another succeed.
 My ‘hard work’ has included studying hard, both formally and informally, to be as useful as I can be to others.

 It is this will to succeed for self and others that led me to complete my first degree in biochemistry, three successive postgraduate diplomas in firstly business management, secondly marketing, thirdly counselling/ psychotherapy and subsequent masters and doctoral level qualifications in researching effective ways to help people succeed.
 For my doctoral thesis I was awarded the BACP 2011 award for Outstanding Research Project, presented by comedian and mental health campaigner Ruby Wax (see left).
-As a coach, counsellor, psychotherapist, and clinical supervisor I use self-directed reflective learning in my own daily practice.
+As an Executive Coach, Organisational Consultant and BACP Senior Accredited Counsellor, Psychotherapist, and Clinical Supervisor I use self-directed reflective learning in my own daily practice.

 In my work as a member of the Coaching Division of the British Association for Counselling and Psychotherapy (BACP) what clients say to me is kept confidential.
 As a senior accredited member I adhere to the BACP ethical framework.